 How do I apply?

-Applications for our MSc Sport and Exercise Rehabilitation course will reopen late November 2021.
+Applications for our MSc Sport and Exercise Rehabilitation course are open.
 Applications are made via our online application system.
 You will need to provide your educational history, a personal statement and a satisfactory reference.

 For general questions on MSc Sport and Exercise Rehabilitation entry requirements or to register your interest in the course please use the contact form below.

 What qualifications do I need?

 Normally a first or second-class (2:1 or 2:2) Honours degree or professional experience in the area of study.

 Appropriate subject areas for the programme are BSc Sports Therapy, BSc Sport Rehabilitation, BSc Physiotherapy or any other UG degree that comes with eligibility for professional registration in a subject allied to health.

 If you live in the UK, and undertake a placement, some placements require a Disclosure and Barring Service (DBS) check, we will guide you through this process if required.
 To gain a place on the course some applicants may be requested to attend an interview which may take place in person or remotely via Teams, you will be contacted beforehand to confirm.